Mews Data Processing Addendum

 For the purposes of this Addendum, capitalized terms shall have the following meanings.
 Capitalized terms not otherwise defined herein shall have the meaning given to them in the Agreement or Master Terms and Conditions.

-“Data Protection Legislation” means GDPR, and/or any other applicable data privacy legislation of the country of registration of Mews Affiliate as defined in the Agreement;
+“Data Protection Legislation” means EU Data Protection Laws, UK Data Protection Laws, CCPA and/or any other applicable data privacy legislation of the country of registration of Mews Affiliate as defined in the Agreement.

 “Personal Data” means any information relating to (i) an identified or identifiable natural person and/or, (ii) an identified or identifiable legal entity (where such information is protected by Data Protection Legislation similarly to data which identifies a living individual); which, for the purpose of this Addendum, shall include personal data of Guests ie. data contained in the contact forms, contact and identification information, including name, title, email, and address, ID and/or passport numbers, payment details, Guests’ preferences, and Partner’s services details and limited connection and location data (city).
 Personal Data do not contain any special data categories.